chr15m/ntpl/README.md

 Inspired by Clojure's [Enlive](https://github.com/cgrand/enlive) and [Hiccup](https://github.com/weavejester/hiccup), this library uses [pyhiccup](https://github.com/nbessi/pyhiccup) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to do its work.

+This library works in Python 2.7 and higher.

 # Documentation

 Generated from `pydoc ntpl`.